-In the 2021/2022 JUVE Guide to Commercial Law Firms, 45 lawyers from Luther were recommended, and 11 of these were also listed as "leading advisors".
-The legal publisher JUVE published rankings for a total of 28 areas of law.
-In 2021, Luther was nominated for the JUVE award "Antitrust Law" and was named "Law Firm of the Year" by JUVE in 2019.
-In the past, Luther has already won "Law Firm of the Year 2017 for Environmental and Regulatory Law".
+In the 2022/2023 JUVE Guide to Commercial Law Firms, 52 lawyers from Luther were recommended, and 10 of these were also listed as "leading advisors".
+The legal publisher JUVE ranked Luther in 31 areas of law.
+In 2022, Luther was nominated for the JUVE award "Employment Law" as well as "Real Estate" and was named "Law Firm of the Year" by JUVE in 2019.
+In the past, Luther already won the JUVE award "Law Firm of the Year 2017 for Environmental and Regulatory Law".